Last update: 10/24/2021

 Ready to eat lots of delicious food?
 Malawian restaurants are open so you’ll be able to eat your fill if you visit now.
 Bars are also currently open.

 Restaurants must close by 12 AM.
 Customers must wash or disinfect their hands before they enter a restaurant.
 They must also wear masks when entering, moving around, and exiting the restaurant.
-Staff have been trained in the proper health and hygiene measures and will be wearing gloves and masks.
+Staff have been trained in the proper health and hygiene measures and will be wearing masks.

 More information on restaurant regulations can be found here.